 - 4 cups powdered sugar

-- 14 oz or one jars marshmallow (creme or fluff)
+- 14 oz jar of marshmallow (creme or fluff)

-- In a large bowl add the butter and with an electric mixer beat it until it gets light and creamy, then add the almond extract.
+- In a large bowl beat the butter with an electric mixer until it gets light and creamy; then add the almond extract.

 - Add the powdered sugar, about ½ cup at a time.

-- If you are going to color it, it’s the time to do it.
+- If you are going to color it, this is the time to do it.
 Add the desired food coloring and mix until the buttercream is homogeneous.

 This marshmallow buttercream can be used immediately, or you can keep it in the refrigerator inside a plastic container for 2 to 3 days.
 When you use it, remember to leave it outside until it gets to room temperature, then beat it again until it gets light and fluffy.

 There are so many other many types of frosting that I had to limit myself to this selection.
 We still have plenty of time to keep revisiting recipes and sharing some more information and tips.
-I think it’s a good idea to keep building our cake decorating recipe’s book growing in a good slow pace, to allow to assimilate and practice every new recipe we ad to it.
+I think it’s a good idea to keep building our cake decorating recipe book at a good pace, to allow us to assimilate and practice every new recipe we add to it.
 Don’t you think? 🙂

-I hope you enjoy this posts and the recipes come handy.
+I hope you enjoy this post and the recipes come in handy.
 What type of frosting is your favorite?
 Let us know in the comments below.